mariered0/29_Capstone-project1/README.md

 ## OVERVIEW
-Booklyn is a digital book shelf where users can label books they want to read, are currently reading, have read, or favorite and they can leave reviews on the books.
+Booklyn is a digital book shelf where users can label books they want to read, are currently reading, have read, or favorite and they can leave reviews on the books.</br>

 ![landing_page](https://github.com/mariered0/29_Capstone-project1/blob/main/Documentation/landing_page.png?raw=true)